Guillaume-COULAUD/ETL-Synthea-Documentation/README.md

 # ETL-Synthea

-ETL-Syntea Allows you to load data from Synthea files in your OMOP CDM, but it allows you to load vocabulary from Athena files in your CDM.
+ETL-Syntea Allows you to load data from Synthea files in your OMOP CDM, but it also allows you to load vocabulary from Athena files in your CDM.

 ## Prerequisites
  - [R]("https://cran.r-project.org/bin/windows/base/")